Understanding bid and offer spreads in Active ETFs

-Due to the fund’s role as market maker, it is expected that the bid-offer spread of AMP Capital’s Active ETFs will generally be comparable to the buy-sell spread of the equivalent existing unlisted AMP Capital managed fund.
+Due to the fund’s role as market maker, it is expected that the bid-offer spread of AMP Capital’s Active ETFs will generally be comparable to the bid-offer spread of the equivalent existing unlisted AMP Capital managed fund.

 When to buy?

 To further reduce the impact of bid-offer spreads, investors should also consider the time of the day in which they trade.
 As regards Active ETFs, it is advisable to avoid trading near market opens or closes, as this is when the fund as market maker and investors face more risk in pricing funds correctly (as they can be less sure of the market prices of the underlying securities).
 For this reason, bid-offer spreads may tend to be widest at these times of the day.